 More on Seniors

-WASHINGTON – U.S. Representative Evan Jenkins (R-W.Va.) today urged Congress to pass legislation to protect pensions and healthcare benefits for miners and their widows.
+WASHINGTON – U.S. Representative Evan Jenkins (R-W.Va.) helped introduce legislation today to permanently protect pensions for our coal miners and their widows.